Menu

 Rakesh Kamath

 Co-founded and exited a SaaS platform that reached 5.8M users across 119 countries.
-Led a 60-person engineering organization toward $24M ARR.
-Turned a founder-led EdTech startup into an enterprise growth engine with 91% activation rates in a market where 65% is considered good.
+Turned a founder-led startup into an enterprise growth engine, building RevOps from zero and hitting 91% activation rates in a market where 65% is considered good.
+Led a 60-person engineering organization through a post-acquisition integration toward $24M ARR.

 This is where I write about what I've learned doing that.